Remove The White Background From Logo – Step By Step Guide

 First access your channels by going to your layers panel and look for the channels tab.
 If you don’t see this tab, go up to Window > Channels to bring the panel into view.

-Find the colour channel with the most contrast.
+Find the color channel with the most contrast.
 Click on each individual channel to see which one is best for your logo.
 In my case the best channel to use is Red.

 Duplicate this channel by clicking the channel layer and dragging it to the new layer icon at the bottom of your layers panel.